hsf-training/hsf-training-cicd-github/index.md

 - explore what it means to build a CI/CD workflow
 - guide you through building a CI/CD workflow

-> ## The skills we'll focus on:
->
-> 1. Making scripts exit correctly
-> 2. Building a CI/CD workflow of unlimited potential
-> 3. Understanding how job runners work (and get access to your clones)
-> 4. Protecting secret information while allowing jobs to run {: .checklist}

 > ## Prerequisites
 >
 > This assumes that